rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 # Version History

+* 8.0.0 - `Scan Completion` - Rework trigger to use a new query, resulting in a new output & removed all inputs except for `site_id`
 * 7.0.0 - `Scan Completion` - Update the trigger output and add new 'Category' input
 * 6.2.1 - Update Top Remediations id to be the nexpose_id
 * 6.2.0 - `Scan Completion` - New trigger added to retrieve vulnerability information on assets when a scan is completed | Improved error handling across all API calls